Mercury-Language/mercury/Documentation/README.MS-VisualC.md

   + Replace any Unix-style paths with their Windows-style equivalent.

-  + Modify the values of the options` --host-env-type` and `--target-env-type` in the value of the variable `DEFAULT_MCFLAGS` so that their values are as
-    follows:

-        --host-env-type "windows"
-        --target-env-type "windows"

 * In the file `lib/mercury/mdb/mdbrc`

   + The backslash character, `\`, is used as an escape character in mdbrc files.
-You need to escape it if it occurs in any paths used in the argument of source commands, for example
+It must be escaped it if it occurs in any paths used in the argument of `source` commands, for example

         source c:\mercury-11.07\lib\mercury\mdb\mdb_doc